juev/awesome-stars/README.md

 ## Lua

+- [nvim-lua/nvim-lua-plugin-template](https://github.com/nvim-lua/nvim-lua-plugin-template) - A starter template for a Neovim plugin written in Lua
 - [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols in Neovim using the Language Server Protocol.
 Supports all your favourite languages.
 - [ThePrimeagen/refactoring.nvim](https://github.com/ThePrimeagen/refactoring.nvim) - The Refactoring library based off the Refactoring book by Martin Fowler
 - [vhyrro/neorg](https://github.com/vhyrro/neorg) - Modernity meets insane extensibility.
 The future of organizing your life in Neovim.